 Reasons You Should Do Business With Us:

-We've been fixing cars since 2003 and our team prioritizes top-quality customer service above all else.
+We've been fixing cars since 2003, and our team prioritizes top-quality customer service above all else.
 Our mission is to exceed your expectations by earning your trust and providing the most reliable, honest, and courteous service available in the market today.
-If you are in Whitehall, Independence, Wisconsin, Trempealeau County, Wisconsin, Whitehall, Wisconsin, Arcadia, Wisconsin or surrounding areas, feel free to call us at 715-538-2444 or go online to https://schneiderautomotive.net/ to schedule an appointment!
+If you are in Whitehall, Independence, Wisconsin, Trempealeau County, Wisconsin, Whitehall, Wisconsin, Arcadia, Wisconsin, or the surrounding areas, feel free to call us at 715-538-2444 or go online to https://schneiderautomotive.net/ to schedule an appointment!
 Schneider Automotive and Collision - Family-owned & Operated.